OpenNebula/docs/source/management_and_operations/vm_management/vm_instances.rst

      ID    USER     GROUP    NAME    STAT UCPU UMEM HOST TIME 21005 oneadmin oneadmin test-vm pend    0   0K      1d 23h11

-Equivalently if there are more than one VM instance that matches the result they will be shown. for example, VMs with a given NAME:
+Equivalently if there are more than one VM instance that matches the result they will be shown.
+For example, VMs with a given NAME:

 .. prompt:: text $ auto